9 FAM 402.10

 9 FAM 402.10-9(D) (U) Responsibility of Consular Officers to Inform Applicants of Legal Rights

 a.
 (U) The William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008 (WWTVPRA) requires you to ensure that all individuals applying for H visas are made aware of their legal rights under federal immigration, labor, and employment laws.
-This includes information on the illegality of slavery, peonage, trafficking in persons, sexual assault, extortion, blackmail, and worker exploitation in the United States and the legal rights of alien victims of such crimes.
+This includes information on the illegality of slavery, peonage, trafficking in persons, sexual assault, extortion, blackmail, and worker exploitation in the United States and the legal rights of applicant victims of such crimes.
 A briefing on the material may be provided by any consular section employee or contractor prior to the interview.
 At the time of the nonimmigrant visa interview, you must confirm that a pamphlet (“Certain Employment or Education-Based Nonimmigrants”) prepared by the Department detailing this information has been received, read, and understood by the applicant.
 See 9 FAM 402.3-9(C)(1) for information about WWTVPRA enforcement and consular officer responsibilities.
-Consular officers must enter a mandatory case note in the NIV system stating the pamphlet was provided and that the applicant indicated he or she understood its contents.
+You must enter a mandatory case note in the NIV system stating the pamphlet was provided and that the applicant indicated he or she understood its contents.

 b.
 (U) If an H visa applicant is eligible for an in-person interview waiver and the applicant’s previous visa was issued at a time when post was adhering to the WWTVPRA requirements, post may apply the fingerprint reuse/interview waiver policies and ensure a copy of the pamphlet is returned to every issued applicant along with his or her visa.